AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-dbt-fusion-analytics-engineering.md

 where o.status = 'completed'
 ```

 is processed by a Jinja2 templating engine that substitutes `{{ ref('stg_orders') }}` with the correct table name for the current target environment.
 The resulting SQL string is sent to the warehouse for execution.
-The Python process that manages this rendering has no understanding of SQL syntax—it can't tell you whether `o.customer_id` and `c.id` have compatible types, or whether `amount` exists as a column in `stg_orders`, without actually running the query.
+The Python process that manages this rendering has no understanding of SQL syntax, it can't tell you whether `o.customer_id` and `c.id` have compatible types, or whether `amount` exists as a column in `stg_orders`, without actually running the query.

 This means errors surface at runtime, after paying for warehouse execution.
-For a large project with hundreds of models, discovering that a renamed column broke three downstream models requires running the full pipeline—paying for compute, waiting for results, and only then seeing which models failed.
+For a large project with hundreds of models, discovering that a renamed column broke three downstream models requires running the full pipeline, paying for compute, waiting for results, and only then seeing which models failed.

 ---

 ## dbt Fusion: SQL as First-Class Code

 Fusion replaces the Jinja2-over-text approach with a genuine SQL compiler.
-The engine parses SQL into an AST, resolves column references across model dependencies, performs type checking, and reports errors locally—before any query reaches the warehouse.
+The engine parses SQL into an AST, resolves column references across model dependencies, performs type checking, and reports errors locally, before any query reaches the warehouse.

 ![dbt Core vs dbt Fusion lifecycle comparison showing Python text templates versus Rust AST compilation, with 30x faster project parsing and error detection shifting from runtime to author time](./images/dbt-fusion-analytics-engineering/dbt-fusion-rust-lifecycle.png)

 What this enables:

 **Real-time error detection in VS Code.** The Fusion engine powers a Language Server Protocol (LSP) implementation.
-The official dbt VS Code extension uses this to underline type errors, unresolved column references, and dialect incompatibilities as you type—the same experience TypeScript developers have had for years.
+The official dbt VS Code extension uses this to underline type errors, unresolved column references, and dialect incompatibilities as you type, the same experience TypeScript developers have had for years.
 Analytics engineers no longer need to submit a job to the warehouse to find out if a column rename broke downstream models.

 **Column-aware autocomplete.** Because Fusion understands the schema of each model in the project, it can suggest valid column names in joins and `WHERE` clauses.
 This eliminates a class of typo-induced bugs that previously required runtime discovery.